gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 So Oakeshott does not oppose theoretical abstraction at all: he opposes the *misuse* of theoretical abstraction.

-Spitz complains:
+We can now see the confusion behind another of Spitz's remarks, when he complains:

-"Apparently it is now [in *On HUman Conduct*] possible to speak of the character of a modern European state without attending to the concrete manners of behavior in England, or France, or Germany, or any other national system.
+"Apparently it is now [in *On Human Conduct*] possible to speak of the character of a modern European state without attending to the concrete manners of behavior in England, or France, or Germany, or any other national system.
 The differences he so assiduously urged us to note among them -- if we were to acquire true political knowledge -- are now forgotten; instead, the diverse manners of behavior are blurred in a presumably (but not demonstrated) common manner of